TriticeaeToolbox/breedbase-skeleton/README.md

 ====

-This repository contains the project structure, helper scripts, and sample configuration files needed to setup and run instances of T3/Breedbase for each of T3's supported crops (wheat, oat and barley).
+This repository contains the project structure, helper scripts, and sample configuration files needed to setup and run instances of T3/Breedbase for each of T3's supported crops (wheat, oat, and barley).
 T3's public instances can be found at the following locations:
 - T3/Wheat - [https://wheat.triticeaetoolbox.org](https://wheat.triticeaetoolbox.org)
 - T3/Oat - [https://oat.triticeaetoolbox.org](https://oat.triticeaetoolbox.org)